Asian shares fall as Delta fears eclipse Wall Street uptick - Up News Info

 Article content

-HONG KONG — Asian shares failed to follow a strong close on Wall Street with fears about the spread of the Delta variant of the coronavirus weighing on sentiment even as tame U.S. inflation eased fears the Federal Reserve would rush to reduce its economic support.
+HONG KONG — Asian shares retreated on Thursday as worries about Chinese regulatory changes and the spread of the Delta variant of the coronavirus weighed on sentiment despite tame U.S. inflation easing fears the Federal Reserve would rush to reduce support.

-That data also caused dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight though both were steadier in Asian hours.
+Those consumer price inflation figures also caused the dollar to retreat against most major currencies and U.S. Treasury yields to edge down overnight, though both were steadier in Asian hours.

-MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 0.25% in early trading, dragged by a 0.24% decline in Chinese bluchips.
-The Hong Kong benchmark fell 0.2% while Australian shares were largely flat and Japan’s Nikkei rose 0.35%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan dropped 0.51% in early trading, dragged by a 0.79% decline in Chinese bluechips and a 0.54% fall in the Hong Kong benchmark as weaker-than-expected lending data on the mainland triggered liquidity concerns.

 Advertisement